Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

-For decades, the literature has focused on more prominent (large) businesses and provides extensive coverage of existing risks and mitigations.
-Yet, little is known about SME-specific threats and how they differ from those directed at larger organisations~\cite{Alabama2019, Heidt2019, Eilts2020, Carias2021}.
-Only in recent years has the study of SMEs become a field of inquiry.
-Figure~\ref{fig:pubevolution} illustrates the rapid and intensified growth of research published in this field, an increase of over 800\% in the past five years.
+For decades, the cybersecurity literature has focused on more prominent (large) businesses, with little attention given to SME-specific threats and how they differ from those directed at larger organisations~\cite{Alabama2019, Heidt2019, Eilts2020, Carias2021}.
+However, in recent years, the study of SMEs has become a field of inquiry.
+Figure~\ref{fig:pubevolution} illustrates the rapid and intensified growth of research published on this topic and demonstrates that there has been roughly an 800\% increase in publications over the past five years.

-Given the above, this study performs a systematic review (SR) of the literature to address the following research questions:
+Considering the recent surge in research concerning SME cybersecurity, this paper focuses on synthesising this knowledge through a systematic review (SR) to address the following research questions: